ayaabuelsoud/Instabug-task-2/README.md

 - Worked on writing automated tests and fixing bugs.
 - Learned more about the deployment and choosed Netlify for its simplicity.
 - Worked on the deployment

+#### 4 / 6 / 2021
+- Reviewed the application and applied all possible improvments and fixed small typos and issues.

 ## Notes
 - About "The password must be more than 8 characters otherwise shows (password must be six characters or more)" requirement.